Sun shining through palm leavesPhoto by Samuel Charron on Unsplash

 If you get sick

-Speaking of mosquitoes and medical emergencies, Zika – remember that? – is still a pretty big deal in Costa Rica, hence the admonition to pack mosquito repellent.
+Speaking of mosquitoes and medical emergencies, Dengue fever cases are exploding in Costa Rica, hence the admonition to pack mosquito repellent.

 Costa Rica has outstanding healthcare, so don’t be afraid to call a doctor; just be sure to let your travel medical insurance carrier also know about your medical issues, so they can help arrange payment and coordinate care.